drcjar/ipfjes-thesis/source/12_chapter_4.md

 #### Self-reported exposure

 Self-reported exposures are a subjects direct report of what they have been exposed to.
 Typically this is elicited by asking about a specific exposure via questionnaire or interview.
+Differential recall of self-reported exposures according to disease status is a concern but few studies have found evidence of this and it appears to be less of an issue when prompted responses, rather than volunteered, responses about occupational exposures are used.[@Teschke2000]

-Most studies comparing self-reported exposures to industrial hygeine measurements have found significant associations but wide variation in the proportions of variance explained by the self reports.
+Most studies comparing self-reported exposures to industrial hygeine measurements have found significant associations but with wide variation in the proportions of variance explained by the self reports.
 This is not surprising given that it is known there is significant within-worker and between-worker variability in occupational exposures. [@Teschke2002][@Symanski2006]

+Studies comparing self-reported exposures to expert assessment find hightly variable levels of agreement (\ensuremath{\kappa -0.05 to 0.94}) with a median \ensuremath{\kappa}
-Two studies comparing self-reported exposures with JEMs found self-reported exposures were more sensitive and of similar or wrose specificity.
-Self-reported exposures have been shown to be more accurate for easily sensed exposures such as solvents with a strong smell, dusts with larger particle sizes, and vibrations that can be felt.[@Teschke2002]
+of 0.6.
+In two studies comparing self-reported exposures with JEMs, self-reported exposures were more sensitive and of similar or worse specificity. [@Teschke2002]

+Self-reported exposures have been shown to be more accurate for easily sensed exposures such as solvents with a strong smell, dusts with larger particle sizes, and vibrations that can be felt.
+Providing a reference point, for example using well known machines from a workplace to gauge noise category also improves accuracy.[@Teschke2002]
-Several comparative studies have found self-reporting to have less validity than assessment based on job history, for example using a JEM, or industrial hygenist assessment.

-Differential recall of self-reported exposures according to disease status is a concern but few studies have found evidence of this and it appears to be less of an issue when prompted responses, rather than volunteered, responses about occupational exposures are used.[@Teschke2000]

-strengths and weakness

-research and clinical utlity

-good overview of shortcomings of this approach.

-?
+Self-reported exposures have clinical utility in that they can suggest or support consideration of an occupational cause for disease.
+Ideally such self-reports are combined with the clinicians knowledge of the likely occupational exposures given the occupational history and other available data to strengthen or weaken the case as appropriate.
+Similarly, they have utility in a research setting where they may augment other means of assessment.

 ## Discussion

 guidelines